ONSgeo/Area_Classification/README.md

 # Local Authority Districts Area Classification
-This repository contains the pipeline for creation of Area Classifications at Local Authority Districts (LAD) level using data from the censuses of the UK in 2021 & 2022.
+This repository contains the pipeline for creation of the Area Classification at Local Authority Districts (LAD) level using data from the censuses of the UK in 2021 & 2022.
 It includes downloading, pre-processing, performing clustering using k-means and post processing scripts, and follows a process, similar to that described in the [2021 OAC Paper](https://rgs-ibg.onlinelibrary.wiley.com/doi/full/10.1111/geoj.12550).

 The output of this pipeline includes a table allocating each LAD to a Supergroup, Group and Subgroup, based on input census data, as well as supporting materials in the form of radial plots and clustergrams.

 This is a packaged pipeline, you can install the package (instructions **4.1.1 Installing the package**) or clone the repository to run it.

 # 1.0 Background
-Area Classifications: a hierarchical geodemographic classification across the UK which identifies areas of the country with similar characteristics.
+Area Classification: a hierarchical geodemographic classification across the UK which identifies areas of the country with similar characteristics.
 [Geographic Data Service (GeoDS)​](https://data.geods.ac.uk/dataset/output-area-classification-2021#:~:text=The%202021%20Classification%20for%20Output,which%20provides%20a%20thorough%20evaluation.)

 Repo focus:
 * 2021 and 2022 UK censuses